zunder1990/Distributed-Wifi-Capability-Collector/README.md

 * Gpin 13 is on when the sensor can ping google.com
 * Pin 1 will come on when the device boots

+## Wiring LEDs on PI
+This will be updated at a later time.